Part 1.00 Motions Notice

 If additional material facts are submitted by the opposing party pursuant to Section B of this Rule, the moving party may submit a concise statement in the form prescribed in Section B for a Response.
 All material facts set forth in the statement filed pursuant to Section B will be deemed admitted unless controverted by the statement of the moving party.

-B. Opposing Party.
-Each party opposing a Motion filed pursuant to 735 ILCS 5/2-1005 as described above shall serve and file or cause to be received by the Clerk of the Circuit Court:
+B. Each party opposing a Motion filed pursuant to 735 ILCS 5/2-1005 as described above shall serve and file:

 1. any affidavits and other materials referred to in Supreme Court Rule 191,